 Why is my grant amount different than my neighbor's/relative's?

-The PSC determined exactly who would receive the funds and how much.
-Each grant was calculated based in part on the customer's outstanding balance.
+The grant amounts were based on each customer's outstanding balance and category of eligibility.
 Sometimes other grants are provided that are the same for every customer.
 See the question below about supplemental grants from OHEP.

 Do I have to pay back this money?